brunoruviaro/ardour4-tutorial/_posts/2014-09-25-setting-up-the-timeline.md

 ![Timecode]({{ site.url }}/images/Ardour4_Timecode.png)

 Once you have done that, make sure you make the Timecode ruler visible by right-clicking in the Timeline and checking the *Timecode* box.
-You will be able to set the Grid to *SMPTE Frames*, *SMPTE Seconds* and *SMPTE Minutes*.

 Continuing
 ----------